Elon Musk Apologizes To Thai Cave Rescuer For Calling Him A ‘Pedo’

 Elon Musk has been very active on Twitter recently, but his actions haven’t helped his image — or his company.

-Tesla stock dropped nearly 4% after its CEO called a Vern Unsworth a ‘pedo’ during an argument on Twitter.
+Tesla stock dropped nearly 4 percent after its CEO called Vern Unsworth a “pedo” during an argument on Twitter.
 Vern, a vital part of the Thai cave rescue, had criticized Musk’s attempts to help with the operation.
 “He can stick his submarine where it hurts,” Vern told CNN in an interview.
 “It just had absolutely no chance of working.
 He had no conception of what the cave passage was like.”

-Musk lashed out in response, calling the British diver a ‘pedo’ in a now-deleted tweet.
+Musk lashed out in response, calling the British diver a “pedo” in a now-deleted tweet.
 While Musk has deleted the post from his account, screenshots keep him from erasing this misstep from his track record.

 This comment has received quite a bit of criticism, and his investors are picking up on the unrest.
-On Monday, Tesla lost 2.8% in stocks before sliding a further 1% during after-hours trading.
+On Monday, Tesla lost 2.8 percent in stocks before sliding a further 1 percent during after-hours trading.
 While the numbers seem small, the negative percentages imply a great loss of faith on behalf of investors.
 To make matters worse for the tech tycoon, Unsworth is considering legal action against Elon Musk for the libelous attack.

 On Monday, the Guardian interviewed Vern at the cave in Thailand.
 “I believe he’s called me a pedophile,” he told journalists.
 When asked if he planned on pursuing legal action over the remark, Unsworth replied with: “Yes, it’s not finished.”